lcmd-epfl/cell2mol/README.md

 For portability, we provide an exemplary conda environment in `environment.yml` which can be used to construct a conda environment with all necessary dependencies by running:

-`conda env create -f cell2mol.yml`
+`conda env create -f environment.yml`

 Afterwards, the created environment can be activated and the following steps should proceed smoothly.
+We also provide a `requirements.txt` file that should streamline virtual environment creation with pip, if desired.

 ## Install [↑](#install)